TorbenJakobsen/decimaldate/README_pypi.rst

 Main Features
 =============

-Simplifies handling of decimal dates.
+Simplifies handling of decimal dates - integers on the form :code:`yyyymmdd`.

-See documentation hosted on readthedocs https://decimaldate.readthedocs.io/en/latest/
+See documentation hosted on readthedocs_.

 ===============
 Where to get it